dstackai/dstack/README.md

 ### 2. Apply configurations

-Apply the configuration either via the `dstack apply` CLI command or through a programmatic API.
+Apply the configuration either using the dstack apply CLI command or via the programmatic API.

 `dstack` automatically manages provisioning, job queuing, auto-scaling, networking, volumes, run failures, out-of-capacity errors, port-forwarding, and more &mdash; across clouds and on-prem clusters.